MicrosoftDocs/winrt-api/windows.ui.xaml.controls/page.md

 You can override the page [OnNavigatedTo](page_onnavigatedto.md), [OnNavigatingFrom](page_onnavigatingfrom.md), and [OnNavigatedFrom](page_onnavigatedfrom.md) methods to perform tasks such as initializing and saving the page state.
 [OnNavigatingFrom](page_onnavigatingfrom.md) can be used to cancel a navigation by setting a [Cancel](../windows.ui.xaml.navigation/navigatingcanceleventargs_cancel.md) property in the event data from your handler.

 ## -examples
-The following code example shows an abridged version of the [OnLaunched](../windows.ui.xaml/application_onlaunched.md) method override generated for the blank application template in Visual Studio.
+The following code example shows an abridged version (except for the [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) version, which lists the full function) of the [OnLaunched](../windows.ui.xaml/application_onlaunched.md) method override generated for the Blank App template in Visual Studio.
 This code shows how the content of the app window is set to a new [Frame](frame.md), which is then navigated to the default initial [Page](page.md).

 ```csharp
         protected override void OnLaunched(LaunchActivatedEventArgs e)